 Cut apart the cards, remove the cards in ALL CAPS.
 Place these face up on the table above the other cards, which you will place face down on a table.
 Take turns turning over two cards at a time to find matches between definitions and names of government and economic types.

 When you get a match, place it under the ALL CAPS heading you think it belongs with.

 For beginners you may want to separate economic cards from government cards for simplification.

 And here are the answers.
 First, the whole thing laid out:

 Now, because you can’t see the tiny writing on half the cards, close ups of each section:

-- A study of governments leads naturally to a discussion of human nature–the reason we have government– and religious belief.
-Discuss your own religious beliefs and how they tie to government with your kids.
+With your kids, discuss your own religious/moral beliefs and how they tie to government.
 Do you believe people should have as much freedom as possible or do you believe people need to be controlled for their own good?
 Why?
 Which government and economic types fit with your beliefs most closely?

 When most people use the word “democracy” they mean a government where people get to vote.
 But that is not what a democracy really is.
 (See the above definition.)
 Definitions matter because if people don’t understand the terms we’re using when we talk to one another, we will experience nothing but frustration and confusion.
 You can’t solve problems if you’re speaking different languages.

 Study some of the countries that have the types of governments you’ve learned about.